 - nuts and seeds

-The diet also includes moderate levels of dairy products, but limits added sugar, alcohol, and red meat.
+The diet also includes moderate amounts of dairy products but limits added sugar, alcohol, and red meat.

-Some people who follow the Mediterranean diet may also lose weight without counting calories or limiting portion sizes.
+Additionally, for some people, following the Mediterranean diet may be a way to lose weight without counting calories or limiting portion sizes.

 Other tips that may help someone manage their arthritis include:

-- Low-impact exercise: This type of activity helps a person stay active without damaging the joints.
+- Engaging in low impact exercise: This type of activity helps a person stay active without damaging the joints.
 The

-- Cooking methods: Certain cooking methods can make nutrients more available.
-For example, steaming rather than boiling, and lightly frying in a healthful oil rather than deep-frying, can make nutrients easier to absorb.
+- Choosing healthy cooking methods: Certain cooking methods can make nutrients more available and easier to absorb.
+This can include steaming rather than boiling and lightly frying in a healthful oil rather than deep-frying.

-- Sun exposure: Vitamin D is essential for bone health because, according to the Arthritis Foundation, it helps the body absorb calcium.
-While some food sources contain vitamin D, the easiest way to get adequate vitamin D is to spend some time in the sunshine.
+- Getting regular sun exposure: Vitamin D is essential for bone health because it helps the body absorb calcium.
+While some foods contain vitamin D, the easiest way to get enough vitamin D is to spend some time in the sunshine.

-Foods that increase inflammation, such as added sugar and saturated fat, may worsen arthritis symptoms.
-Some people may also find that foods high in purines and nightshades trigger arthritis flare-ups.
+Foods that increase inflammation, such as those containing added sugar and saturated fat, may worsen arthritis symptoms.
+Some people find that nightshades and foods high in purines also trigger arthritis flare-ups.

-To identify triggers, a person can try excluding suspected foods for a couple of weeks, then reintroducing them one at a time.
+To identify triggers, a person can try excluding suspected trigger foods for a couple of weeks and then reintroducing them one at a time.

-Anti-inflammatory foods may help someone with arthritis manage their symptoms.
-These include plant-based foods, such as fruits, vegetables, whole grains, and anti-inflammatory fats.
+Consuming anti-inflammatory foods may help someone with arthritis manage their symptoms.
+These include fruits, vegetables, whole grains, and anti-inflammatory fats.